quixio/quix-docs/docs/connect/kafka-to-django.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Django using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Django

-Django is a high-level web framework written in Python that encourages rapid development and clean, pragmatic design.
-It follows the model-view-template (MVT) architectural pattern and prioritizes DRY (Don't Repeat Yourself) principles.
-With its robust set of built-in features, Django simplifies the creation of complex, database-driven websites and web applications.
-Its scalability and versatility make it a popular choice among developers for building secure and efficient web projects.
+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Built by experienced developers, it takes care of much of the hassle of web development, allowing users to focus on writing their app without needing to reinvent the wheel.
+Django includes features such as an intuitive admin panel, robust security options, and powerful tools for building scalable web applications.
+The framework follows a batteries-included philosophy, providing developers with everything they need to build a web application right out of the box.
+With Django's built-in tools and libraries, developers can create dynamic, database-driven websites with ease.

 ## Integrations